 Pay Tuition and Fees

 Students participating in the Early Admit program will pay current tuition and fees, unless funding is available.
 They are responsible for all costs associated with their education, which may include books, lab fees, materials and transportation.
 Current high students are ineligible for financial aid.
-All Early Admit applicants will be reviewed for eligibility for Commonwealth Dual Enrollment Program (CDEP) and Holyoke Community College funds.
+All Early Admit applicants will be reviewed for eligibility for Commonwealth Dual Enrollment Partnership (CDEP) and Holyoke Community College funds.
 Funding will be distributed on a first come, first served basis.
 Tuition and fees can be paid online at MyHCC, by mail, or in person at the Bursar’s Office.
 HCC also has a payment plan available.

 Get Updates & Print Your Class Schedule